 Instead of: Hello, everyone.
 Thanks to those who were able to attend our open enrollment meetings last week.
 Please remember that you can’t change your insurance policy once the period for open enrollment has ended.
 If you have any questions about your options, use the link to set up an appointment with our insurance representative, Aaron.
 Thanks, Patti.

-Try: You can’t change your insurance policy once open enrollment ends.
-If you have any questions, set up an appointment with our representative using her link!
+Try: “Hey all, thanks for attending open enrollment sessions!”
+Remember – you can’t change your insurance policy once open enrollment ends.
+Questions?
+Set up an appointment with our representative using this link.

-Studies show that using visuals associated with tasks creates higher engagement, and helps with memory.
+Studies show that using visuals associated with tasks creates higher engagement and helps with memory.
 Emojis give a hint of what the task is and help employees remember it.

 See how the Emoji Bullets quickly give away what the task might be?

 Use the bold feature to draw the reader’s eyes to specific text.

 Strikethroughs are for adding a bit of personality and humor to your messages.
 Use this feature sporadically and for light-hearted Slack announcements.